Q: - What is network bonding in

 BOOTPROTO=none

-Open eth1 configuration file using vi text editor:
+Open eth1 configuration file using

-# vi /etc/sysconfig/network-scripts/ifcfg-eth1Make sure file read as follows for eth1 interface:
+/etc/sysconfig/network-scripts/ifcfg-eth1Make sure file read as follows for

 DEVICE=eth1